checkr/fdep/docs/i_am/software_engineer.rst

 .. autoclass:: fdep.servers.RPCServer
     :members: register_functions, serve_forever

-Extend the above class in your project and do simply:
+Extend the above class in your project and simply do the following:

 .. code:: bash